lcouper/CocciGenomics/Scripts/README.md

 #### 2.1 Align reads to reference genome

-**Notes:** Purpose is to determine where in the genome a given sequence/read is located
+**Notes:** Purpose is to determine where in the genome a given sequence/read is located.
+We used C. immitis RS [on NCBI here](https://www.ncbi.nlm.nih.gov/search/all/?term=GCA_000149335.2), after marking and removing duplicates.
 **Code:**
 ```
 #First unzip trimmed fastq files if not done already, then align to ref genome